rkiminius/csv-transform/README.md

 # install modules
 npn install

-# input and output files is hardcoded into index.js you need to change.
+### NOTE: input and output files is hardcoded into index.js you need to change.

 # run script
 npm start